MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 # The client side of Azure Information Protection

->*Applies to: Active Directory Rights Management Services, Azure Rights Management, Windows 10, Windows 7 with SP1, Windows 8, Windows 8.1*
+>*Applies to: Active Directory Rights Management Services, Azure Rights Management, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*

 Azure Information Protection provides a client-server solution that helps to protect an organization's documents and emails: